AadiManchekar/dev-env-k8s/setup-jenkins.md

     PasswordAuthentication yes

-but make sure you arent doing this in cloud account of your company :) if you do then wait for an email from security team XD turn of PasswordAuthentication and only keep
+but make sure you arent doing this in cloud account of your company :) if you do then wait for an email from your company's security team XD turn off PasswordAuthentication and only keep PubkeyAuthentication

  2. Configure python, pip and virtualenv
 ```